-We offer a variety of services that can assist your organization.
+We offer a variety of consulting services that can assist your organization.

 Our consultation includes but is not limited to:

-Applying our fire emergency services experience , our management and planning support will ensure the development and use of physical resources is consistent with an emergency service provider's established plans and that in order to prepare yourself for the future, a systematic and planned approach to future development of facilities is in place.
+Applying our fire protection and emergency services experience, our consulting support will ensure the development and use of physical resources is consistent with an emergency service provider's established plans and that in order to prepare yourself for the future, a systematic and planned approach to future development of facilities is in place.
 Additionally, we help emergency service providers to design, maintain, and manage fixed facility resources that meet your goals and objectives in a timely and effective manner.

-Utilizing current editions of the Center for Public Safety Excellence (CPSE) Community Risk Assessment: Standards of Cover in conjunction with their Fire and Emergency Service Self-Assessment Manual (FESSAM), we support fire emergency services with identifying the following:
+Utilizing current editions of the Center for Public Safety Excellence (CPSE) Community Risk Assessment: Standards of Cover in conjunction with their Fire and Emergency Service Self-Assessment Manual (FESSAM), we offer consulting support to fire protection and emergency services with identifying the following:

-Applying our fire emergency services experience , our support enables emergency service providers to ensure a training program is established and provided to support your agency and community needs.
+Applying our fire protection and emergency services experience, our consulting support enables emergency service providers to ensure a training program is established and provided to support your agency and community needs.
 Additionally, our planning and management methodologies assist emergency service providers with ensuring training resources are sufficient, relevant, and meet current industry standards.